Biology 101 - Elements of Biology » Spring 2020 » Treatment Resistant STI Quiz 2

 Exceptionally large babies increase a mother's mortality risk when giving birth and exceptionally small babies tend to die at birth or shortly afterward.
 For these reasons, birth weight in human babies is generally:

-A. a strong predictor of adult weight.
+C. a strong predictor of adult weight.

-B. subject to directional selection.
+D. subject to disruptive selection.

-E. subject to disruptive selection.
+E. subject to directional selection.

 Question #14